stevleibelt/php_component_proxy_logger/README.md

 The build status of the current master branch is tracked by Travis CI:
 [![Build Status](https://travis-ci.org/stevleibelt/php_component_logger.png?branch=master)](http://travis-ci.org/stevleibelt/php_component_logger)

-The main component is the *TriggeredBufferLogger* which enables level triggered logging for each PSR-3 LoggerInterface.
+The main component is the *TriggerBufferLogger* which enables level triggered logging for each PSR-3 LoggerInterface.

 # Features